yguitton/training-material/topics/galaxy-interface/tutorials/onedata-remote-import/tutorial.md

 1. Navigate to the **Upload** menu, use the **Choose remote files** action, and find the **Onedata** remote.
 There may be more than one if you configured it so:
    ![Choose remote source](../../images/onedata-remote-import/upload-choose-rfs.png)
-2. At the top level of the file browser, you will see all the Onedata spaces that are accessible with the access token that was put down in preferences.
+2. At the top level of the file browser, you will see all the Onedata Spaces that are accessible with the access token that was put down in preferences.
 You can browse through them and select the files that should be imported to Galaxy.
    ![Browse Onedata remote](../../images/onedata-remote-import/upload-browse-rfs.png)